vpspeech/ChildAugment/README.md

 This work was partially supported by the Academy of Finland (Decision No. 349605, project “SPEECHFAKES”).

 # Citation
 @book{singhchildaugment,
- author = "Vishwanath Pratap Singh and Md Sahidullah and Tomi Kinnunen", title = "ChildAugment: Data Augmentation Methods for Zero-Resource Children's Speaker Verification", publisher = "the journal of acoustical society of America ({JASA})", year = 2024
+author = "Vishwanath Pratap Singh and Md Sahidullah and Tomi Kinnunen", title = "ChildAugment: Data Augmentation Methods for Zero-Resource Children's Speaker Verification", publisher = "the journal of acoustical society of America ({JASA}) (under review)", year = 2024 }
-}

 # CSLU Evaluation and Developmental List